edmundhung/redux-orchestrate/README.md

 ## Getting Started

 In this section, we will go through the APIs one by one with a counter example.
 Even though `redux-orchestrate` provides an alternative approach in building application, basic knowledges of `redux` is required.
-Also, as this framework borrows terminology from several areas, we strongly recommend reading the [Glossary](#glossary) section before going through this tutotial.

 To start, let's set up the store first.